 Your freight is sitting in a building right now.
 Not moving.
 Not being delivered.
 Sitting.

-45.9% of cross-dock freight exits within 24 hours vs. the estimated 2–5 day dwell at traditional terminals — a 60–75% reduction.
+45.9% of cross-dock freight exits within 24 hours vs. the estimated 2 to 5 day dwell at traditional terminals, a 60 to 75% reduction.

-The LA facility reduced dwell by 25% over 9 months while processing 1,600+ shipments/month — proving that density drives throughput, not the other way around.
+The LA facility reduced dwell by 25% over 9 months while processing 1,600+ shipments/month, proving that density drives throughput, not the other way around.

 Your freight is sitting in a building right now.